debeando/zenit/README.md

 And this is ingested on:

+- **ClickHouse:** This a columnar database to save all log parsers to analyze them.
+- **InfluxDB:** Scalable datastore for metrics, events, and real-time analytics.
 - **NewRelic Insights:** Commercial tool to analyze and visualize data to build Alerts in your business.
 - **Prometheus:** This another metric tools, good for alerts by metrics generated with zenit.
-- **ClickHouse:** This a columnar database to save all log parsers to analyze them.

 The numeric values has represent time has in microseconds.